Research Information on the Great War

 This 28-page document lists the Regimental Number (45xxxx), Rank, Name, Former Corps, name of Next of Kin, Address of Next of Kin, Country of Birth, Place Taken on Strength, Date Taken on Strength in a ten-inch wide column.

-the Army Historical Section--it is helpful in determining where the reinforcements came from to fill the ranks of the 58th in the Great War.
-The 58th was disbanded in 1920 and its memory is perpetuated as the 1st Bn., The Royal Grenadiers.
+the Army Historical Section --- it is helpful in determining where the reinforcements came from to fill the ranks of the 58th in the Great War.
+The 58th was disbanded in 1920 and apparently its memory was perpetuated as the 1st Bn., The Royal Grenadiers.
+In 2019, the CEF 58th Battalion is perpetuated by the Royal Regiment of Canada in Toronto.

 A 116-page hard-cover book, "Officers of the Canadian Expeditionary Force", by Norm M. Christie, 1988.
-This book lists the Rank, Name and Honours, Unit, Date of Death, Cemetary or Memorial.
+This book lists the Rank, Name and Honours, Unit, Date of Death, Cemetery or Memorial.

 The serial numbers for the 58th Battalion range from 451001 to 454000 (formerly A51001 to A54000).